AphexHenry/PIP/README.md

 # PIP
 Art installation projecting people shape into a 3D video.
-Based on Cinder 0.8.6.
+Based on [Cinder 0.8.6.](http://libcinder.org/download/).

 The applicaton has the following features:
 - Read stereoscopic images and videos.